 Founded in 1999, the American College of Healthcare Architects (ACHA) is a not-for-profit, AIA recognized organization, established to improve the quality of medical care facilities by assisting healthcare clients in the confident selection of consistently qualified and experienced ACHA Board Certified professionals.

-Two principals of the firm have received the honor of becoming ACHA Board Certified Professionals.
+Marianne Weber has received the honor of becoming an ACHA Board Certified Professional.
 Selection for this prestigious certification is based on a rigorous examination and a portfolio review of healthcare architecture design experience.
 Members are required to keep current with healthcare design related issues and regulations such as The Joint Commission – Environment of Care, Life Safety Code and Facilities Guidelines Institute (FGI), Guidelines for Design and Construction of Hospital and Health Care Facilities.

 ACHA – www.healtharchitects.org.